 Beginning in 509 BC, the largest temple in Rome was that of Jupiter on the Capitoline Hill.
 Here, Romans worshipped him alongside Juno and their daughter Minerva.
 On the roof was a chariot drawn by four horses with Jupiter himself as the charioteer.
 Temples to Jupiter and Juno were commonly built by the Romans at the center of new cities in their colonies.
-Jupiter remained Rome's “King of the Gods” until the era of Christianity.
+Jupiter and Juno remained Rome's king and queen of the gods until the era of Christianity.